QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 :label: np_ex4
 ```

-Recall that [broadcasting](broadcasting) in Numpy can help us conduct element-wise operations on arrays with different number of dimensions without using `for` loops.
+Recall that [broadcasting](broadcasting) in Numpy can help us conduct element-wise operations on arrays with different numbers of dimensions without using `for` loops.

-In this exercise, try to use a `for` loop to replicate the result of the following code
+In this exercise, try to use a `for` loop to replicate the result of the following code.

+Meanwhile, observe the time difference between broadcasting and the `for` loop you implement.

 ```{code-cell} python3
 import quantecon as qe